JunhoLee-Geo/Waterloo-transit-accessibility/README.md

 06_service_frequency.ipynb
 ```

----

 ## Limitations

-This analysis has several important limitations.

-**Straight-line distance:**
-The 400 m and 800 m accessibility areas are Euclidean buffers.
-They do not account for the actual pedestrian network, sidewalks, crossings, highways, rivers, fences, or other physical barriers.
+**Straight-line distance:** The 400 m and 800 m buffers do not follow the actual pedestrian network.
+Roads, highways, rivers, crossings, fences, and other barriers can affect real walking distance.

-**Area-weighted population estimation:**
-Population is assumed to be uniformly distributed within each dissemination area.
-Actual residential locations may therefore differ from the estimates.
+**Population estimation:** Area weighting assumes that population is evenly distributed within each DA.
+Actual residential locations may differ from these estimates.

-**Scheduled rather than observed service:**
-Frequency calculations use scheduled GTFS stop events rather than observed vehicle arrivals, delays, cancellations, or reliability.

-**Stop events are not destination-specific frequency:**
+**Scheduled service:** The frequency analysis uses scheduled GTFS data, so delays, cancellations, and actual service reliability are not included.

-Scheduled stop events may represent multiple routes and directions.
-They should not be interpreted as the effective headway to a specific destination.
+**Stop events:** Scheduled stop events can include different routes and directions, so they should not be interpreted as the actual waiting time for a specific destination.

-**Analysis-specific frequency threshold:**
-The definition of high-frequency service as more than four scheduled stop events per hour was created for this analysis and is not an official GRT classification.
+**Frequency thresholds:** The Low, Moderate, and High categories were created for this project and are not official GRT classifications.

-**Different reference years:**
-Population distribution is based on the **2021 Census**, while transit service reflects the **September 2026 GTFS schedule**.
-The project therefore compares the latest complete small-area Census baseline used in the analysis with a more recent transit network.

----
+**Different reference years:** Population data comes from the 2021 Census, while transit service is based on the September 2026 GTFS schedule.

-## Future Improvements
+## Possible Improvements

-Potential extensions of this analysis include:
+Possible next steps include:

-- pedestrian street-network accessibility instead of straight-line buffers
+- pedestrian network distance instead of straight-line buffers
-- travel-time accessibility analysis
+- travel-time accessibility
-- access to employment, education, and essential services
+- access to jobs, schools, and essential services
-- peak vs. off-peak service comparisons
+- peak and off-peak service comparisons
 - weekend service analysis
-- population-weighted service frequency measures
+- population-weighted service frequency
-- comparison across multiple GTFS service periods
+- comparisons between different GTFS service periods

----

 ## Author